PPOL-5203-2023/git-in-class-exercise/README.md

 - Connect your github account to the github classroom

 - Clone this repository to your local laptop.
+See the step by step:

     - cd into the folder you want to save your homeworks
     - clone this repository (git clone <url_for_repository>)
+    - cd into this folder you just cloned
+    - make any changes you want
-    - make a first commit with the message "hey!
-I am here! this is so cool!"
+    - make a first commit with the message "hey - I am here! this is so cool"
     - push your first commit (git push)

 # Real exercise.